earthprelude/earthprelude/README.md

 - 👋 Hi, I’m @earthprelude.
+- 👀 I’m interested in web development, machine learning, and learning new things.
-- 🌱 I’m currently learning web development.
+- 🌱 I’m currently learning React/Redux.
 - 💞️ I’m looking to collaborate on open source projects using Django or MERN stacks.
 <!---
--👀 I’m interested in ...

 -📫 How to reach me ...
 --->